 Permalink to “Does Atlan auto-detect PII or data issues?”Atlan propagates tags via hierarchy and lineage and can automate enrichment with workflows, but it does not auto-detect PII by itself; organizations typically connect data-quality tools and use Atlan’s AI-suggested rules and automations to operationalize quality and governance signals.

-How does active metadata support AI initiatives?
+How often does active metadata update?

 Share this article